-A classic crown braid is perfect for a formal event, so it is often chosen for flower girls at weddings.
-A major benefit of this type of braided hairstyle is that it doesn’t need to be too tight, meaning it will be very comfortable for your child to wear all day.
-Plus, their hair does not need to be completely smooth – in fact, the style looks better if it isn’t too neat!
+A classic crown braid is perfect for a formal event, so it is often chosen for wedding flower girls.
+A major benefit of this type of braids for kids is that it doesn’t need to be too tight, meaning it will be very comfortable for your child to wear all day.
+Plus, their hair does not need to be completely smooth – the style looks better if it isn’t too neat!

 19. Fulani Inspired Braid

 Originating with the Fula people of West Africa, Fulani braids have become some of the most popular tribal braids worldwide for their unique and eye-catching pattern – one thin cornrow braid at the crown, with fine side braids, often accessorized with rings, beads, or cowrie shells.
 While usually worn by adults, a kid-friendly Fulani-inspired hairstyle is a great option for a special occasion or photo shoot.
 Keep the braids looser and smaller than you would with an adult, and don’t leave them in too long to prevent any stress or damage to their scalp.

 Try a crown braid with bangs for a perfectly polished look for your girl.
 This hairstyle shows off its cute fringe while combining it with a grown-up braid.
 Because the braided section is at the front, this look is ideal for their school yearbook photos.
 It’s also a neat, tidy, and traditional hairstyle for going to church.

 If you are looking for pretty and delicate braids for kids, there is no better choice than a waterfall braid.
 This style is a modified form of the French braid, covering only the top part of the hair, leaving the rest loose.
 This is a comfortable braid that can keep the hair out of the face while also showing off the hair texture.
 Whether it is for special occasions or every day, there are a few better styles.
 The braid also looks gorgeous when accessorized with flowers or hair clips.